-How to Improve GRE Verbal Section by 18 Points?
+How to Improve GRE verbal by 18 Points?

 I worked on it for 5-6 months, to be precise.
-Firstly, I took the Diagnostic test and got 136 then after proper preparation of a month, I did my first GRE Verbal attempt and got 143 which was not satisfactory.
-After comparing my capabilities and score, I thought I can improve if I make a proper plan and follow it diligently.
-Then after several months, I re-took the GRE test and got 154 scores Alhamdullilah with the help of guidelines from the mentors of ScholarDen.
+Firstly, I took the Diagnostic test and got 136.
+Then, after proper preparation for a month, I did my first GRE Verbal attempt and got 143 which was not satisfactory.
+After comparing my capabilities and score, I thought I could improve if I made a proper plan and followed it diligently.
+Then after several months, I re-took the GRE test and got 154 scores, Alhamdulillah, with the help of guidelines from the mentors of ScholarDen.

 Here are a few general and specific tips for each portion.